ateamlunchbox/robot/ruby_robot/README.md

 ## Versions

-0.1.4 - Fix dependency issue
+0.1.5 - Add /remove call to remove the singleton robot from the tabletop in the HTTP API 0.1.4 - Fix dependency issue
 0.1.3 - Fix bundler setup for ruby_robot; move json schemas from 'doc' to 'json_schema' 0.1.2 - Add checks so web app will bind to all interfaces when run under Docker